Five Core Services:

 · Local Try Before You Buy Equipment Loan Closet

 The SKIL access sites operate a local loan center with a variety of switch adapted toys, adaptive gaming, early learning materials and adaptive software available for trial use.

 Volunteers help make SKIL Resource Center a stronger team.
 At SKIL Resource Center, we simply cannot do the work we do without our great team of volunteers.
 The skills, services and talents that volunteers contribute is vital to our common mission of empowering persons with disabilities.

 Whether it’s helping out for a day or on an on-going basis our volunteers make a difference in the individuals’ lives they touch.
 Take a look at the Volunteer Opportunities below that may appeal to you.
-Let us know if you would like to help us out by completing a Volunteer Interest form.
+Let us know if you would like to help us out by completing a contact form.